GSA/fpkilint/docs/cpct_user_help.md

 ## Who Needs CPCT?

-If you analyze Federal PKI certificates, then you need CPCT.
-Some groups that might find it especially useful are:
+If you analyze Federal PKI certificates, then CPCT is for you.
+You don't need to belong to any of these groups; however, these groups will find CPCT especially useful:

 1. **Agencies/organizations preparing FPKI Annual Review Packages -** You can use CPCT to test certificates and download Test Reports to submit in an FPKI Annual Review package.
 (See [FPKI Annual Review requirements](#https://www.idmanagement.gov/fpki-cas-audit-info/#annual-audit-reqs-all-cas){:target="_blank"} for more details.)
 2. **PIV or SSL/TLS Certificate Issuers** - You can test certificates as part of your Quality Assurance process.